 Your injury lawyer will look at a number of factors to determine how large your settlement claim can be.
-These factors include your current and future medical bills, lost income due to disability or hospitalization, loss of ability to work, physical or emotional pain, property loss, reputation loss, and other factors.
+These factors include your current and future medical expenses and bills, lost income due to disability or hospitalization, loss of ability to work, physical or emotional pain, property loss, reputation loss, and other factors.
 There is no formula for figuring out the value of your case.
 Personal injury attorneys must take all the elements of your situation into consideration while researching laws and previous cases.

 How Much Does a Personal Injury Lawyer Charge?